Smart health is no longer Science fiction

 Finally, I wish we had found the “eternal sunshine pill” to keep my father alive.
 He passed away last year of cancer, he was only 64.
 He had entered this peaceful age of reason, I loved his grey hair and his stories.
 Cancer stole him from me, from us.
 We love older generations spirits and experiences sharing.
 Alzheimer and Cancer are too present in our lives.
 So as much as I am not in favour of erasing my wrinkles, I want to keep my souvenirs longer…

-How “Dare you” to be a women in health tech?
+How “Dare you” to be a woman in health tech?
 How do you bring more diversity?

 First, not being tech myself, I trained, studied AI online executive course with MIT, I go to conferences and read a lot.
 So I can testify how to become a woman in tech as a non tech background is possible.
 Diversity is not only in gender, I know I am an extrinsic choice for employers.
 I cultivate my differences and attract people who don’t feel traditional…